CartoDB/airship/packages/styles/src/core/layout/main/map-footer/README.md

 You can toggle the `as-map-footer--visible` class the way you prefer but we recommend using `as-toolbar-tabs`.

-> The map-area must be a direct child of the `as-content` element at the same leve of `as-map-area`.
+> The map-area must be a direct child of the `as-content` element at the same level of `as-map-area`.

 ```html